Xcitium

-Xcitium (formerly Comodo Security Solutions Inc.) is a cybersecurity company, including Zero Trust cybersecurity, based in Bloomfield, New Jersey, United States.
+Xcitium (formerly Comodo Group and Comodo Security Solutions Inc.) is a cybersecurity company, including Zero Trust cybersecurity, based in Bloomfield, New Jersey, United States.
 In 2022, the company rebranded as Xcitium.
-Also formed from the former Comodo Security Solutions was Sectigo, a certificate lifecycle management company based in the US and founded in 2018.

 History

 The company was founded in 1998 in the United Kingdom by Melih Abdulhayoğlu.
-The company relocated to the United States in 2004.
-Its products are focused on computer and internet security.
-The firm operates a certificate authority that issues SSL certificates.
-The company also helped set standards by contributing to the IETF (Internet Engineering Task Force) DNS Certification Authority Authorization (CAA) Resource Record.

-In October 2017, Francisco Partners acquired Comodo Certification Authority (Comodo CA) from Comodo Security Solutions, Inc. Francisco Partners rebranded Comodo CA in November 2018 to Sectigo.
+It relocated to the United States in 2004.
+Its products focused on computer and internet security, including the operation of an SSL certificate authority, Comodo Certification Authority.
+The firm helped set standards by contributing to the Internet Engineering Task Force DNS Certification Authority Authorization Resource Record.
+In 2017, Francisco Partners acquired Comodo Certificate Authority from Comodo Security Solutions, Inc., and the next year rebranded it as Sectigo.

-On June 28, 2018, the new organization announced that it was expanding from TLS/SSL certificates into IoT security with the announcement of its IoT device security platform.
-The company announced its new headquarters in Roseland, New Jersey on July 3, 2018 and its acquisition of CodeGuard, a website maintenance and disaster recovery company, on August 16, 2018.